 I know we’ve talked before about time management and how often you should check your stats and now here I am talking about another tool to monitor your site.

 While I believe Google Analytics tells you everything you NEED to know to make your site successful, I think Google Webmaster Tools provides some additional information that you’ll WANT to know, once your start getting some traffic.

-Is it crucial information?
+Is it crucial information for WordPress SEO?
 No. But it is helpful so you should definitely check it out.
 Here’s what you can learn from Google Webmaster Tools.

 Sitemap: A sitemap makes it easier for the Google crawlers to organize and analyze your website.
 It helps them learn what your site’s all about and file it away on the proper indexes.
 It also helps those crawlers detect broken links and blocked pages you weren’t aware of which can affect your rankings.

 Crawl errors: Because of that sitemap you can also see a report then that shows your crawl errors, those 404 pages your visitors are landing on that you didn’t know about.
 Somewhere on your site you have broken navigation links and this is where you’ll find them.

 Some of these broken links are also coming from other websites that are linking to you.
 Wouldn’t it be nice if you could ask them to fix that link?
 Of course it would.
 And you can!

 Links to your site: This is where you can see those other website that are linking to you and you can see the content they’re linking to.
 Now all you have to do is send them an email and ask them to fix the link or install a 301 redirect to take care of the problem.